BAnscomb18/MarkDown/Markdown.md

 ''' ## This is a H2
 To headings you simply put hashtags in front of each line you want to be headings

+# *Lists*
+You can make a list by using asterisks, minus' or plus character, however the only thing to look out for it to ensure that you use the same character consistently within the list.
+You have to enter the space bar after each character.
+To create an ordered list you begin with the number and then use a full stop or a bracket  ')' and a space.
+If you didn't want to start a list then you can backslash to escape.

 For a full description of the markdown syntax, visit [this page](http://daringfireball.net/projects/markdown/syntax)
 ![](http://markdown-here.com/img/logo-2015/austin.png)